-The Code of Practice: Safe Design, Manufacture, Import and Supply of Plant [under development] provides further guidance for persons conducting a business or undertaking involved in these activities.
+The Code of Practice: Safe design, manufacture, import and supply of plant provides further guidance for persons conducting a business or undertaking involved in these activities.

 HOW TO USE THIS CODE OF PRACTICE

 In providing guidance, the word 'should' is used in this Code to indicate a recommended course of action, while 'may' is used to indicate an optional course of action.